 Demographic change in Latin America and the Philippines during the Spanish colonial period; The impact of colonial rule on indigenous societies; Portuguese slave trade to Spanish America; The history of medicine in early colonial Spanish America.

 Disaster risk reduction; adaptation to climate change; urban political ecology.

 Rural urban migration; urbanization; structural adjustment and the urban poor; land tenure and reform – Southern Africa.

 Social and economic networks; Firm location, innovation, and growth; Impact of embedded, networked technologies on urban environments ('smart cities'); 'Big Data' from digitally-enabled communications and transportation networks as a platform for research

 Sustainable development, especially in developing countries; global environmental policy; environmental security; tourism and the environment.

 Risk regulation; regulatory transparency; accountability and public participation; regulatory reform; science and governance.

 International boundaries and territorial disputes; political geography of the Arabian peninsula and the Persian Gulf; geopolitics.

 Biomass burning emissions from Australian savanna and UK moorland ecosystems;Open-path and solar occultation FTIR field spectroscopy; Automatic classification of cloud cover and cloud type from LIDAR ceilometry; The influence of clouds and aerosols on atmospheric transmissivity; Using remote sensing and fire spread modelling to improve wildfire training within the UK Fire and Rescue Services

-urban horticulture; employer provided housing; labour mobility in large organisations; Japanese economy and environment.
+urban horticulture; sustainability and population aging; labour mobility in large organisations; Japanese economy and environment.